Varshi292/RoastWear/Sprint3.md

 8. Improved error handling in user authentication.
 9. Updating the About page.

-10. Restricted username and email address as unique keys in database.
-11. Created error handling for more invalid user account input.
-12. Product pages added, which can be used to display more information about each product.
-13. Upgraded codes to props for state Management.
-14. Successfully done Cypress Component Testing on Login/Register components.
-15. Partially implemented Wishlist functionality.
-16. Retrieval of previous meme uploads
+10. Retrieval of previous meme uploads
+11. Partially implemented session management.
+12. Partially implemented server-side user authentication
+13. Implemented bcrypt password hashing and verification
+14. Created API documentation using Swagger
+15. Designed unit tests for the API using Postman
+16. Fully* recreated backend functionality in Go
+17. Partially implemented image file storage
+18. Implemented environment variables and further customizability of application
+19. Improvement of User model through additional layers of abstraction

 ---

 ## Issues Not Completed and Reasons

-- **Error handling and validation** was partially implemented for Users, but the authentication process require further testing and refinement.
+- **User authentication**  was partially implemented due to time constraints alongside full Go integration.
 - **The T-shirt customization feature** was not completed due to prioritization of authentication and UI setup.
-- **Go integration** was partially completed, but could not be completed in time due to wide specification.
+- **Image uploading** was partially completed, but could not be completed in time due to wide specification.
 - **Tokenized sessions** was put on hold due to the need to remake certain backend processes.

 ---